 By Motorbike

-If you travel on the back of a motorbike, it would take you about 15 minutes to get here from the city center.
+If you travel on the back of a motorbike, it would take about 15 minutes to get here from the city center.

 By Taxi